 - Through the contacts he made at the Paris Salon he was recommended to Government ministers and in 1880 he won a commission to produce a portal for a planned museum of decorative arts which resulted in Gates of Hell.
 This occupied him for forty years but it was never built and he worked on it for the rest of his life.
-It depicted scenes from Dante's Inferno.
-In its final form it depicts 186 figures many of which became sculptures in themselves, including his most famous, The Thinker (originally The Poet) and The Kiss.
+The version in the Musée d'Orsay is the original plaster model.
+After his death seven bronze casts were produced now located around the world including this one in Zürich. - It depicts scenes from Dante's Inferno.
+His vision was to recreate the experience of Hell as described by Dante particularly his warning "Abandon every hope, who enter here". - In its final form it depicts 186 figures of which at least nine became sculptures in their own right, including his most famous, The Thinker (originally The Poet) and The Kiss.
 With the museum commission came a free studio, granting Rodin a new level of artistic freedom.
-Soon, he stopped working at the porcelain factory; his income came from private commissions. - In 1883 he met Camille Claudel and formed a passionate and stormy relationship and both influenced each other artistically. - The Gates of Hell depict a scene from the Inferno, the first section of Dante Alighieri's Divine Comedy.
+Soon, he stopped working at the porcelain factory; his income came from private commissions. - In 1883 he met Camille Claudel and formed a passionate and stormy relationship and both influenced each other artistically.

+• The Gates of Hell depict a scene from the Inferno, the first section of Dante

+Alighieri's Divine Comedy.
 It stands at 6 metres high, 4 metres wide and 1 metre deep and contains 180 figures.
 The figures range from 15 centimetres (6 in) high up to more than one metre (3 ft).
 Several of the figures were also cast independently by Rodin.

 - The sculpture was commissioned by the Directorate of Fine Arts in 1880 and was meant to be delivered in 1885.
 Rodin would continue to work on and off on this project for 37 years, until his death in 1917.
 The Directorate asked for an inviting entrance to a planned Decorative Arts Museum with the theme being left to Rodin's selection. - Rodin conceived that people would walk toward the work, perhaps up a flight of stairs, and be overwhelmed frontally by the massive gates, contemplating the experience of hell that Dante describes in his Inferno.
 Rodin thought particularly of Dante's warning over the entrance of the Inferno, "Abandon every hope, who enter here." - Rodin was inspired by medieval bas reliefs, Lorenzo Ghiberti's Gates of Paradise at the Baptistery of St. John, Florence, Michelangelo's fresco The Last Judgment, Delacroix's painting The Barque of Dante, Balzac's collection La Comédie humaine and Baudelaire's poems Les Fleurs du mal., - Rodin said: "For a whole year I lived with Dante, with him alone, drawing the circles of his inferno.
 At the end of this year, I realized that while my drawing rendered my vision of Dante, they had become too remote from reality.
-So I started all over again, working from nature, with my models." - Many elements of the doors became works in their own right including: - The Thinker, also called The Poet, variously interpreted as Rodin himself or as Adam. - The Kiss, originally representing Paolo and Francesca da Rimini but eventually removed as they conflicted with the other suffering figures. - Ugolino and his Children - The Three Shades - Fleeting Love - Meditation - The Old Courtesan - Eternal Springtime - Adam and Eve
+So I started all over again, working from nature, with my models." - Many elements of the doors became works in their own right including: - The Thinker, also called The Poet, variously interpreted as Rodin himself or as Adam. - The Kiss, originally representing Paolo and Francesca da Rimini but eventually removed as they conflicted with the other suffering figures. - Ugolino and his Children - The Three Shades - Fleeting Love - Meditation - The Old Courtesan

+- Eternal Springtime - Adam and Eve